Fujifilm X100F vs Nikon D7500

-Both the X100F and the D7500 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the D7500 followed on from the Nikon D7200.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X100F and the Nikon D7500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X100F: